bigskysoftware/intercooler-js/www/_posts/2016-10-14-full-stack-the-easy-way.md

 At a recent tech talk I gave, as is common, a recruiter spoke beforehand.
-He said that the #1 thing that his clients were looking for were "full stack" developers, that is, developers who can conceive and deliver an entire application or feature within an application, from the front end all the way through to the data store.
+He said that the #1 thing that his clients were looking for were "full stack" developers, that is, developers who can conceive and deliver an entire application or an entire feature within an application, from the front end all the way through to the data store.

 It used to be that being a full-stack developer wasn't that bad.
-You had to know a bit of SQL, how HTML worked and a bit of server side glue to get from point A to point B.  It wasn't easy to produce a *good* web application, but the basic technology stack was easy enough to understand.
+You had to know a bit of SQL, how HTML worked and a bit of server side glue to get from point A to point B.  It wasn't necessarily easy to produce a *good* web application, but the basic technology stack was easy enough to understand.

-These days, [just the front end technologies](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.dwh66ycs0) can be a huge learning curve and that doesn't even get you everything!
-You still need to understand CSS and HTML on top of all that!
+These days, [just the front end technologies](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.dwh66ycs0) can be a huge learning curve.
+And that doesn't even get you everything: you still need to understand CSS and HTML on top of all of that.
+Yikes.

 There is a shortcut, though, that you can use to build modern web applications.
-It takes a bit more effort than the good old days, but only a bit.
+It takes a bit more effort than the good old days, but only just a bit.

 Here is the easy two-step process:

 ## Step 1: Learn Bootstrap &amp; CSS

-Putting in a bit of time with bootstrap and CSS tutorials will go a long way.
-CSS should be used sparingly: don't get fancy with it and, if something is hard to do, don't do it.
-Use the defaults as much as possible and add your personalized look around the frame of the application, rather than in the main content.
-Keep the HTML as stripped down as possible.
+Put in a bit of time with [Bootstrap](http://getbootstrap.com/) and CSS tutorials.
+Rely mostly on Bootstrap's core
+features: CSS should be used sparingly beyond the basics.
+If something is hard to do, just don't do it.
+Use the Bootstrap defaults as much as possible and add your personalized look around the frame of the application, rather than in the main content pane of the application.
+Keep the HTML as stripped down and simple as possible.

-There is vocal group of people is critical of bootstrap, and I understand the concern that everything can end up looking the same
+A vocal group of people is critical of Bootstrap, and I understand the concern that all our applications can end up looking the same
 (although I think that it is ambiguous that this is a bad thing, from a UX perspective).
 Regardless, the default bootstrap look and feel, with a bit of CSS on top of it, is going to be better than what *you*, aspiring full stack developer, can do and it is far better than the default browser look and feel.